chrisnoonan98675/site/xl-release/how-to/using-the-release-dashboard.markdown

 ## View detailed information for a tile

 Many tiles have a detail view that offers additional information.
 To go to the detail view, click the tile.
-To return to the release summary, click **Back to view mode**.
+To return to the release dashboard, click **Back to view mode**.

 ## Remove a tile from the release dashboard